UK Tier 2 Sponsor List Explained 2025

 Section C: How to Get a Sponsored Visa in the UK

 The Skilled Worker visa requires the applicant to meet strict eligibility criteria in relation to areas such as skill and salary level.
-If you are applying as a Skilled Worker, the role must require a skill level of RQ3 or above, pay at least the minimum salary and be listed on the eligible occupations list.
+If you are applying as a Skilled Worker, in most cases the role has to be in an eligible occupation, usually at skill level RQ6 or above, and pay at least the relevant minimum salary and be listed.
+Certain RQF 3–5 jobs remain eligible for sponsorship under transitional provisions, but only if listed on the Immigration Salary List or Temporary Shortage List or under certain transitional allowances.

-The most effective way to secure a Skilled Worker visa is to work closely with your prospective employer, particularly if they already hire sponsored workers and have processes in place to support you through the Home Office visa application.
+The most effective way to secure a Skilled Worker visa is to work closely with your prospective employer through the application process, particularly if they already hire sponsored workers and have processes and resources in place to support you through the Home Office visa application.

 Most applicants will also need to show they meet the English language requirement through one of the following: